Skip to content

-Article: Where to Hang It?
-Finding the Optimal Height for Your Wall Shelf
+Article: Finding the Optimal Height for Your Wall Shelf

 Wall shelf placement can feel like a real headache.
 You don’t want to drill holes only to realize later the shelf is at the wrong height.
 If it’s too low, it crowds your furniture; too high, and it becomes impractical to use.
 The key is finding the right balance of function, safety, and aesthetics—a placement that works for your daily routine while enhancing the overall design of your space.